HorchLab/DLC-guide-for-Bowdoin-College/guides/Getting-started-DLC.md

 - [ ] Update the guide to include a full directions for DLC using the new GUI.
 - [ ] Explaining each step's purpose and what it does.
 - [ ] Add a section about [3D projects](https://deeplabcut.github.io/DeepLabCut/docs/Overviewof3D.html#d-overview) and how to set them up.
+(This might need to be a separated document).

 > With the new version of DeepLabCut's GUI, you can now use the GUI on Bowdoin's HPC. **If you decided to use the GUI, step 1-3 is not necessary.**